Management Of Expectations

 You already have the CAD model.

-One of the hugely overlooked parts of 3D printing is the fact that you need a CAD model to print from.
+One of the hugely overlooked parts of 3D printing is the fact that you need a digital model to print from, usually 3D CAD.
 This is generally a very time consuming and specialist job.
-If you don’t have any CAD skills, you can either try learning with numerous free CAD programs that are out there, but it’s not the easiest thing in the world, so you could ask us to design it for you.
+If you don’t have any CAD skills, you can either try learning with numerous free CAD programs that are out there, but it’s not the easiest thing in the world, so you could utilise a professional service.

 3D Printing is Strong

-The first factor is that there are lots of different types of materials, ranging from plastics to ceramics, metals to glass (we only do Nylon in white).
+The first factor is that there are lots of different types of materials, ranging from plastics to ceramics, metals to glass (we specilise in polymer powder materials).
 Things like plaster (from the full colour printers), are by nature very brittle and have no flex.

-If you are looking for strength, definitely, definitely use our Nylon material.
+If you are looking for strength, definitely, definitely use our Nylon material with either SLS or MJF.

 You can 3D print from pictures

 ‘Here is a picture of my dog (he’s called Flint), how much to 3D print it?’
 We cannot 3D print from a photograph sadly.
-You need a CAD model to print from which can be the biggest challenge, especially with organic or living items.
-If you want to 3D print your dog/friend/car and you have no previous CAD skills, they expect to pay £500+ for a semi-decent CAD model of them before you can even consider paying for the 3D print.
+You need a 3D CAD model to print from, which can be the biggest challenge, especially with organic or living items.
+If you want to 3D print your dog/friend/car and you have no previous CAD skills, then expect to pay £500+ for a semi-decent 3D CAD model of them before you can even consider paying for the 3D print.

-There are apps such as 123Dcatch for iPhone and Android that you can create 3D CAD models for free by taking photo’s of the object, but these are very abstract once you remove the pictures from them…
+There are apps such as 123Dcatch for iPhone and Android that allow you to create 3D CAD models for free by taking photo’s of the object, but these are very abstract once you remove the pictures from them…

 You can just 3D scan it then 3D print it

-Yes you can, but there are a few things:
+Yes you can, but there are a few things to consider:

-Firstly 3D scanning is expensive, and if it is cheap, it’s probably not worth it.
+First, 3D scanning is expensive, and if you do find a cheap option, it is probably not worth it.

-Lastly, Scans are much harder to edit than CAD models, so whenever possible, get the part drawn up in CAD.
+Last, scans are much harder to edit than 3D CAD models, so whenever possible, get the part drawn up in CAD.

 You can 3D print anything

-Despite 3D printing having far less design rules than other manufacturing methods, it still has rules.
-You have to stick to all the max and min wall thicknesses and build sizes.
+Despite 3D printing having far fewer design rules than other manufacturing methods, it still has rules.
+You have to stick to all the maximum and minimum wall thicknesses and build sizes.

 You really have to be careful about this, especially if you are buying files from the internet.
 Many files may look appealing, but are highly likely to be unprintable.
 Remember, many 3D files are generated for animation, rendering and computer games, and not for manufacturing.
 These files are likely not to be printable!